Trump threatens to torpedo COVID relief with new demands

 5 of5 Rep. Dusty Johnson, R-S.D., speaks during a news conference with the Problem Solvers Caucus about the expected passage of the emergency COVID-19 relief bill, Monday, Dec.
 21, 2020, on Capitol Hill in Washington.
 Congressional leaders have hashed out a massive, year-end catchall bill that combines $900 billion in COVID-19 aid with a $1.4 trillion spending bill and reams of other unfinished legislation on taxes, energy, education and health care.
 Jacquelyn Martin/AP Show More Show Less

-Trump assailed the bipartisan $900 billion package in a video he tweeted out Tuesday night and suggested he may not sign it.
-He said the bill would deliver too much money to foreign countries, but not enough to Americans.
+Trump assailed the bipartisan $900 billion package in a video he tweeted out Tuesday night and suggested he may not sign the legislation.
+He called on lawmakers to increase direct payments for most Americans from $600 to $2,000 for individuals and $4,000 for couples.

 Written By